britram/rains-prototype/draft-trammell-rains-protocol.md

 ## Transport Bindings {#transport}

-This document defines two transport bindings for RAINS: TLS-over-TCP in
+This document so far defines one transport binding for RAINS: TLS-over-TCP in
-{{transport-tls}}, and UDP in {{transport-udp}}.
-Each of these transport bindings offers a different set of tradeoffs.
-Carrying RAINS Messages over persistent TLS 1.3 (or later) connections {{!RFC8446}} over TCP {{!RFC0793}}
+{{transport-tls}}.
+Each transport binding offers a different set of tradeoffs.
-protects query confidentiality and integrity while supporting implementation over a ubiquitously-available and well-understood security and transport layer.
+Carrying RAINS Messages over persistent TLS 1.3 (or later) connections

-RAINS over UDP allows RAINS messages to be exchanged with the same statelessness and confidentiality properties as DNS over UDP, reducing state requirements at RAINS clients and servers for persistent TLS connection, but without confidentiality protection, and with limits on the size of messages which can be transferred.
-RAINS servers MUST support TLS over TCP; other transports can be negotiated using the capabilities mechanism (see {{capabilities}}) after bootstrapping using TLS 1.3 (or later).
+{{!RFC8446}} over TCP {{!RFC0793}} protects query confidentiality and integrity while supporting implementation over a ubiquitously-available and well-understood security and transport layer.

 ### TLS over TCP {#transport-tls}